-If you were injured in a slip and fall accident on MTA property, an experienced slip and fall accident lawyer will be able to guide you through the process of filing a premises liability claim.
+If you were injured on MTA property, experienced slip and fall attorneys will be able to guide you through the process of filing a premises liability claim.
 For cases involving governmental agencies, a particularly experienced personal injury attorney becomes necessary.
-Agencies like the MTA enjoy numerous legal protections that make fighting for a slip and fall victim’s rights difficult.
+Agencies like the MTA enjoy numerous legal protections that make fighting for a victim’s rights difficult.

 As we mentioned previously, the MTA is not liable for accidents caused by liquids spilled by other passengers, and even employed maintenance workers.
 But if MTA property damage led to the dangerous collection of liquid, they may be held responsible for your injuries.
-For example, if a leaking pipe left standing water on a subway platform, and you sustained injury in a slip and fall accident, our lawyers can bring a case on your behalf.
+For example, if a leaking pipe left standing water on a subway platform, and you sustained injury after slipping on it, our lawyers can bring a case on your behalf.

-Not sure whether your slip and fall accident on MTA property conforms to the requirements we listed above?
-Contact the New York City slip and fall attorneys at Banville Law today for a free consultation!
+Not sure whether your fall on MTA property conforms to the requirements we listed above?
+Contact Banville Law today for a free consultation!

 In minutes, our lawyers can evaluate the facts of your case and determine whether or not we can help you.
-If you have a legitimate claim against the MTA, our lawyers will do everything in their power to represent you effectively and aggressively.
+If you have a legitimate claim against the MTA, our public transportation injury lawyers will do everything in their power to represent you effectively and aggressively.

 New York Pothole Trip and Fall Accidents – Can I Sue?
 Find out here.